 Widespread panic can complicate efforts to manage the break out successfully.
 Do your best to stay calm and follow official guidance, particularly around observing good hygiene practices.

 The Australian Psychological Society has guidance about maintaining positive psychological health during the break out.

 To contribute to a sense of neighborhood health and wellbeing, try to bear in mind that the coronavirus can affect anyone regardless of their citizenship or ethnic background.

 It’s normal to feel overwhelmed by news of the break out, particularly if you have actually experienced psychological health issues prior to.

 Where possible, it can help to preserve normal regimens.
 It can also help to stay in touch with family and friends, consume a balanced diet plan and stay physically active.

-Acknowledge sensations of distress and look for additional professional assistance if required.
+Acknowledge feelings of distress and look for additional expert assistance if required.